anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 Source: https://commons.wikimedia.org/wiki/File:0322_DNA_Nucleotides.jpg
 ```

 In bioinformatics, we just represent DNA as a string over the alphabet {a,c,g,t}.
 This considers just one of the strands, as the other can be determined easily given the complementary a-t and c-g base-pairing.
-So for example, the following string is a portion of human DNA somewhere 1/4th along Chromosome 3.
+So for example, the following 210 **nucleotide long** sequence (or 210 *basepairs long** if you are thinking of both strands together) is a portion of human DNA somewhere 1/4th along Chromosome 3.
 This is near the region that [this naughty scientist](https://www.science.org/content/article/crispr-bombshell-chinese-researcher-claims-have-created-gene-edited-twins) edited in human embryos and got into hot water for doing so.

 > $ {\tt agaagagctgagacatccgttcccctacaagaaactctccccgggtggaacaagatggattatcaagtgt}$
 > $ {\tt caagtccaatctatgacatcaattattatacatcggagccctgccaaaaaatcaatgtgaagcaaatcgc}$